Upgrading Teleport | Teleport

 Read the Upgrading Compatibility Overview to understand how to upgrade components in your Teleport cluster while ensuring compatibility between all components.

-If you have a Teleport Enterprise (Cloud) account, you must set up automatic Teleport agent updates to ensure that the version of Teleport running on agents is always compatible with that of the Teleport cluster.
+If you have a Teleport Enterprise (Cloud) account, you must set up Managed Teleport Agent Updates to ensure that the version of Teleport running on agents is always compatible with that of the Teleport cluster.
 You can also set up automatic agent upgrades in a self-hosted Enterprise cluster.

 For more information about upgrading, for example, to upgrade manually, read the Upgrading Reference.